kirame09/sparkpost-api-documentation/services/sending-domains.md

 A sending domain is a domain that is used to indicate who an email is from via the "From:" header.
 Using a custom sending domain enables you to control what recipients see as the From value in their email clients.
 DNS records can be configured for a sending domain, which allows recipient mail servers to authenticate your messages.
 The Sending Domains API provides the means to create, list, retrieve, update, and verify a custom sending domain.

-**Note:** When adding a sending domain to your account, the domain must be verified within two weeks or the domain is removed from your account.
+**Note:** When adding a sending domain to your account, the domain must be verified within two weeks or it will be removed from your account.

 ## Using Postman